snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

-has the responsibility for identifying the model specification (which may in turn identify variables, interface, and responses specifications) that each method will use (see the Dakota Reference Manual :cite:p:`RefMan` and the example discussed below).
+has the responsibility for identifying the model specification (which may in turn identify variables, interface, and responses specifications) that each method will use (see the Dakota Reference Manual :ref:`Keyword Reference <keyword-reference-area>` and the example discussed below).
 Currently, only the sequential hybrid approach is available.
 The ``embedded`` and ``collaborative`` approaches are not fully functional at this time.